fbpx

 Variations, technique, and opportunistic loading

 What’s all the fuss about fatigue anyway?
-Training that is highly fatiguing causes a post-exercise inflammatory response, which in turn leads to CNS inhibition of high threshold motor units.
+Training that is highly fatiguing causes a post-exercise inflammatory response, which in turn leads to CNS inhibition of high-threshold motor units.
 These motor units correspond to the muscle fibers with the greatest strength and potential for growth.
 Inhibiting these ultimately reduces strength and makes workouts targeting these critical muscle fibers less effective.
 For a nice review on the subject check out this excellent resource

 CNS fatigue can be caused by other forms of training as well.
 Endurance training is an even more potent trigger than hypertrophy-specific training.
 Perhaps not surprisingly, sleep deprivation has similar effects.
 Mood and energy drop too and your subjective perception of effort increases.
-In situations where fatigue decreases access to high threshold motor units, Sheiko Gold might assign the following:
+In situations where fatigue decreases access to high-threshold motor units, Sheiko Gold might assign the following:

 % of 1RMSetsReps